About

 • Scrape the batter into the prepared loaf pan, and spread until it’s even on the surface.

-• Sprinkle some (or extra) chopped nuts on top (optional).
+• Sprinkle some (or extra) chopped nuts on top along with a sprinkle of raw sugar (optional).

 • OR place the sliced bananas on top (optional).